The Riff Randells

 on an early singles compilation of theirs, and I never bothered to read

-to the Sebadoh songs they cover on there, but I figured that one out a little
+the Sebadoh songs they cover on there, but I figured that one out a

-fantastic.
-Such a catchy song, constantly stuck in my head.
+friggin' fantastic.
+Such a catchy song, constantly stuck in my

 ***March Twelfth Two Thousand and Six***